 Starting a business — not just one as a productivity consultant or professional organizer — requires a lot of mental and physical energy.
-While many people starting an organizing business think it’s as easy as announcing yourself, there’s a lot more to it.
+While many people think that starting an organizing business is as easy as announcing yourself, there’s a lot more to it.

 I receive a lot of questions about this process from new organizers.